alamehan/nice-list/README.md

   * [Godot Engine](https://godotengine.org/) - A 2D/3D free and open-source game engine released under the MIT license.
   * [Construct](https://www.scirra.com/) - An HTML5-based 2D game editor.
 It's aimed primarily at non-programmers.
   * [RPG Maker MV](https://www.rpgmakerweb.com/) - It is a popular game development engine for the development of RPG games.
-  * [Pixel Game Maker MV](https://tkool.jp/act/en/index.html) - Allows you to create thrilling action games with ease - no programming necessary.
+  * [Pixel Game Maker MV](https://tkool.jp/act/en/index.html) - Allows you to create thrilling action games with ease, no programming.
   * **for Network Developer**
   * [PuTTY](https://www.putty.org/) - A free SSH and telnet client, developed originally by Simon Tatham for the Windows platform.
   * [NetSpot](https://www.netspotapp.com/) - The only professional app for wireless site surveys, Wi-Fi analysis, and troubleshooting.